-Costa Rica is the land of amazing nature.
-Here you can find the most elongated beaches in the world.
+Costa Rica is a land of amazing nature.
+Here you will find the most elongated beaches in the world.
 Just a little tip – travel in rain season to understand what lush really means.

-The beautiful beaches in Costa Rica.
-From the volcano beach Playa Carbon Costa Rica to the outstanding Playa Minas Costa Rica.
+In this article you will find beautiful beaches, from the volcano beach Playa Carbon Costa Rica to the outstanding Playa Minas Costa Rica.
 Some of the most elongated beaches in the world is found in this beautiful country.
 Let’s dive into Costa Rica.

 It’s on the way to Pirate Bay, so you also need a 4×4 car or a quad bike to get to Playa Minas Costa Rica.
 About 30 minutes from Playa Grande.
 Oh my God.
 This is one of the most beautiful beaches I’ve ever seen!